haliliceylan/nanopore-tools/SquiggleNet/README.md

 ## Usage Instructions

 To use `SquiggleNet` via Docker, you can set an alias as follows.
+This command needs to be executed from the root directory containing your nanopore data, because this is the directory that will be mounted to the containers `/workspace`.

 ```bash
 alias squigglenet="docker run --rm -it -v $PWD:/workspace squigglenet"